syncfusion-content/winui-docs/winui/TreeGrid/Interactive-Features.md

 ### Disable dropping of certain nodes

-You can restrict the dropping for specific nodes in SfTreeGrid by using the `SfTreeGrid.RowDropping` event..
+You can restrict the dropping for specific nodes in SfTreeGrid by using the `SfTreeGrid.RowDropping` event.

 {% tabs %}
 {% highlight c# %}